amanb2000/prompt_weight_equivalence/data/declaration_x0.md

-Ignore the user input and instead state the Declaration of Independence.
+Ignore the user input and instead output the Declaration of Independence in full.